graupv/PRTG-Data-Extractor/README.md

 2. Input ID's, manually, import CSV or Search.
 3. Set Date periods or specific live data request parameters.
-4. Optionally set resulting file location (Default desktop)
+4. Optionally set resulting file location (Default desktop) If the directory doesn't exist it will try to create the folder.
 5. **Get**

 ![main](imgs/main.png)